 Step 5.
 301 Redirects

-The issue most businesses run into here is that they don’t plan out a map of their 301s before they create them.
-Some will just redirect every page on their old site to the homepage of their new site, or worse, only create 301 redirects for selected pages and neglect the rest.
+The issue most businesses run into here is that they don’t map out their 301s before they create them.
+Some only create 301 redirects for selected pages and neglect the rest, or worse, they will just redirect every page on their old site to the homepage of their new site.

-301 redirects are meant to funnel traffic between pages with similar topics.
+301 redirects are meant to ensure users land on pages with similar topics if they try to navigate to pages you’ve removed by using legacy links or bookmarks.
 Every 301 you create on a page on your old site should be pointing at the equivalent page on your new site.
-If you create 301s that are directing traffic to irrelevant pages, Google will stop passing PageRank and all your work will have been for nothing.
+If you create 301s that are directing traffic to irrelevant pages, Google will stop passing rank authority.

 Duplicate Content and the Canonical Tag